andreab1997/andreab1997.github.io/_talks/First_year_seminar_2022.md

 ---
 title: "Inclusion of theory error in PDF determination with ML techniques"
+excerpt: 'A brief discussion about how theory errors can be included in PDF fits and why they should be.'
 collection: Talks and presentations
 type: "Talks"
 permalink: /talks/First_year_seminar_2022